CRMP: Complex Role Membership Plugin

 The CRMP also supports grace periods.

-IIQ customers frequently need to retain certain access for a period of time after an employee, student, or other affiliate leaves the institution.
-Students, for example, often retain their university email for one calendar year.
-Employees retain access to payroll systems until the following pay period ends.
+IIQ customers frequently need to retain certain access for a period of time after the identity no longer meets the criteria.
+Students, for example, may retain their university email for one calendar year.
+Employees may retain access to payroll systems until the following pay period ends.

 When a role would ordinarily be de-provisioned (by no longer matching its criteria), the CRMP allows us to define a static number of days to retain access.
-Alternatively, a Beanshell script or a Java class can calculate a value dynamically.
-The role will be removed automatically when its grace period has elapsed, or it can be removed earlier by some another process if needed.
+Alternatively, in complex cases, a Beanshell script or a Java class can calculate an end date programmatically.
+The role will be removed automatically when its grace period has elapsed.
+(If needed, it could be removed earlier by some another process.)

 This configuration will assign the role “Payroll Users” when the Identity is active and has a userType of Employee.
-When either of those criteria are not met, the role would ordinarily be revoked immediately, but with this configuration, removal will be delayed for 30 days.
+When either Selector fails to match, the role would ordinarily be revoked immediately, but with this configuration, removal will be delayed for 30 days.

 <entry key="Payroll Users">